Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Discussion

-There are many ways to extend the ideas developed here.
-For band-pass filtered data, such as those analyzed in \cref{sec:experimental_data}, phase analysis (\citealp{klein2020torus}) could be combined with amplitude analysis based on the complex normal distribution, as in \cite{urban2023oscillating} (which developed a latent variable model at a single time point).
-Multiple frequencies could be considered, along the lines of \cite{gallagher2017cross}, as well.
-In \cite{bong2020latent} we have described an extension of LaDynS, where the within-region noise vectors $\epsilon_k$ were allowed to have general time series structure and the latent time series driving each brain region were multidimensional.
-That brief report (using data filtered at a different frequency) does not provide the details given here, nor does it include inferential procedures.
-A future step would be to generalize the methods here to the setting of \cite{bong2020latent}.
+Furthermore, for band-pass filtered data, such as those analyzed in \cref{sec:experimental_data}, phase analysis \citep{klein2020torus} could be combined with amplitude analysis based on the complex normal distribution, as in \cite{urban2023oscillating} (which developed a latent variable model at a single time point).
+Multiple frequencies and nonlinear association, such as cross-bicoherence, could be considered, along the lines of \citet{tort2010measuring,gallagher2017cross,aliramezani2024delta,abe2024detection}, as well.
 A different direction for additional research would be to simplify the version of LaDynS we have used here by imposing suitable spatiotemporal structure on the latent time series.
-Regardless of whether such approaches are fruitful, the general framework of LaDynS could be of use whenever interest focuses on non-stationary interactions among groups of repeatedly-observed multivariate time series.
+Regardless of whether such approaches are fruitful, the general framework of LaDynS could be of use whenever interest focuses on {time-varying} interactions among groups of repeatedly-observed multivariate {neural} time series.